 God is the light, I continued.
 ‘The Light’ is literally one of the 99 names of God that He gave Himself in the Qur’an.
 R-d agreed readily.
 Right, that’s one.

-I saw no need to tell him what he clearly already does - live his whole life around his submission to this, doing good deeds each day.
+I saw no need to tell him what he clearly already does – live his whole life around his submission to the Light, doing good deeds.
 For all I know, he might be in better standing with God than I am.

 R-d looked satisfied.
 He smiled happily, and was contented.
 Contemplating me for a while longer, he began to rise to continue with his chores.